Artists create 3D characters for your favorite games with the use of models, textures and animations.

 Now focus on the Inspector, you’ll see a human shape with green and gray circles spread around.
 All solid circles are necessary for the Avatar system to work.
 If any of these are missing, they’ll turn red, and you won’t be able to animate the character correctly.

 The dotted ones are optional bones for more complex rigs.
 Any body parts that are grayed out are missing, but not essential.
 This character doesn’t have any fingers for example.

 Below that is the full overview of the bones, and this is where you need to link body parts to bones.
 If any of the circles are red, you’ll need to (re)assign a bone.
 The skeleton you’ve made is entirely up to spec when it comes to Unity, so no adjustments are necessary.
 Hurray!

-Click the Apply button on the bottom-right and click the Muscles & Settings button at the top of the Inspector.
+Switch to the Muscles & Settings tab at the top of the Inspector.
 This allows you to view and tweak the virtual muscles.

 You’ll now see three sections: